wilsonmar/oss-perf/puppet.md

 Unlike procedural shell scripits,
-Puppet achieves the results defined in **declarative XML** submitted to it.
+Puppet achieves what is defined in **declarative XML** submitted to it.

 Puppet resolves differences among various operating systems and its package managers when implementing Puppet XML specs.